Bashar-Owainat/reading-notes/dotNet/Identity.md

 it provides a framework for managing and storing user accounts

-## why does Identity configured using a SQL server database?
+## why is Identity configured using a SQL server database?

 to store user names, passwords, and profile data.